 Applications for CUSGP funding must be submitted through your faculty dean’s office, in accordance with your faculty’s student funding request processes.

-To apply for CUSGP funding, attach the CUSGP application form to your request for faculty funding.
+- To apply for CUSGP funding, attach the CUSGP application form to your request for faculty funding.

-Your faculty designate (see list below) will review the application and make a decision on faculty funding.
+- Your faculty designate (see list below) will review the application and make a decision on faculty funding.

-Your faculty designate will also endorse your request for CUSGP funding by signing the CUSGP application form.
+- Your faculty designate will also endorse your request for CUSGP funding by signing the CUSGP application form.
 Should your request be endorsed, it will be forwarded directly to the CUSGP review committee for approval.

-Your faculty designate will communicate the funding decision to you.
+- Your faculty designate will communicate the funding decision to you.

-The John Molson School of Business (JMSB) requires applicants to first apply for funding from JMSB before an application for the CUSGP will be processed.
+- The John Molson School of Business (JMSB) requires applicants to first apply for funding from JMSB before an application for the CUSGP will be processed.

-Funding will be distributed in accordance with faculty practice
+- Should your project be approved, funding will be distributed in accordance with faculty practice